Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

   i.e. who will be involved and how much of their time we will have during this period.

-We also need estimates for how long each requirement will take to resolve, since we cannot meaningfully prioritise requirements without knowing what the effort tradeoffs will be.
+We also need estimates for how long each requirement will take to resolve, since it's difficult to meaningfully prioritise requirements without knowing what the effort tradeoffs will be.
 Even if we know how important each requirement is, how would we even know if completing the project is possible?